 Santa Clara, California : November 2000 – November 2002

 Design & document process equipment used for the development and manufacture of laser diodes, fixture/tooling needed for the high volume assembly of their respective packaging, and provide electro-mechanical solutions for testing.

 Santa Clara, California : January 2000- December 2000

 Lead Mechanical Engineer for the development of a front end wafer handling system in the Etch Transistor Gate Substrate and Wet Processing Division; responsible for design and fabrication of new tool mainframe, including selection and design of packaging/support equipment.
 Developed a patented concentric axis end-effector system for wafer handling in atmospheric environments coupled with the design of a laminar flow wafer transfer environment for ISO Class 10 applications; FEA Cosmos/M was used to save over $50K in prototype development costs of flow performance.

 Menlo Park, California : August 1997 – January 2000

-Project manager of multi-million dollar skid mounted gas separation systems from concept to on-site installation and troubleshooting including all design and off-site fabrication of membrane system and sub-systems (refrigeration units, dryers, vacuum/compressor systems, control panels) within client specifications, quality control, and customer specification review.
-Systems were designed in accordance to ASME B31.3 and ASME Boiler & Pressure Vessel Code VIII, Div.
+Project manager of multi-million dollar skid-mounted gas separation systems from concept to on-site installation and troubleshooting including all design and off-site fabrication of membrane system and sub-systems (refrigeration units, dryers, vacuum/compressor systems, control panels) within client specifications, quality control, and customer specification review.
+Systems were designed in accordance with ASME B31.3 and ASME Boiler & Pressure Vessel Code VIII, Div.
 I & II.